えいたんごクイズ

 例文

-She brought a bunch of flowers from the market.
+She asked a bunch of questions after the meeting.

 I got a bunch of emails after the presentation.